KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 			var showPix = this.config.showPix

-			` (used in `MMM-Launch.js`), `request` (used in `node_helper.js`) but does not list them in package.json.
+			var img = document.createElement(` (used in `MMM-Launch.js`), `request` (used in `node_helper.js`) but does not list them in package.json.
 Add these dependencies to package.json so they can be installed automatically.
 Declare every non built-in dependency you import so it can be installed automatically.
 8. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
 9. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
 10. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).